 - Do you need to take courses for your major while you are abroad, or will you be taking electives?

-- Check out eligibility requirements for study abroad.
+- Check out the eligibility requirements, listed below, for study abroad.

 Next, gather information

 If you want to travel abroad for a semester or a year:

 - Look at the exchange partners website for a list of current partner schools and consortiums.